vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 Naturally, situations arise where it's not this obvious and clear-cut.
 If a patient surrendered all decision-making to you *of their own volition,* what should you do?
 You could respect their will and create their entire treatment plan for them, but would this be supporting their autonomy to the best of your ability?

 Perhaps an even better solution would involve continuous education and encouraging the patient to experiment and take control of their own health.
-Not every patient will respond well to this right off the bat (especially if they have been conditioned to be passive) but it's a good long-term target to aim for.
+Not every patient will respond well to this right away (especially if they have been conditioned to be passive) but it's a good long-term target.

-### Amotivated, or conflicted?
+### Amotivated or conflicted?

 If a patient is truly amotivated when it comes to changing a specific lifestyle behavior, there is not much you can do.
 A person must be at least *somewhat* willing to change if they are to have any hope at all in succeeding.
 However, even though it might seem like many patients are amotivated, when you dig beneath the surface most people are not *actually* indifferent when it comes to making positive changes for their health.